THURSDAY EVENINGS | 7:30—9:30PM

 Dive deeper into your study, practice and implementation of Buddhist philosophy into your life through studying the section The Eleven Virtuous Mental Factors from the extraordinary book How to Understand the Mind.

-**At our alternative South Austin Location: 1918 Bissel Lane, (Near Manchaca and William Cannon), Austin, 78745
+Location: at our South Austin Location, 1918 Bissel Lane, (Near Manchaca and William Cannon), Austin, 78745

 The Foundation Program (FP) is for those who wish to deepen their understanding and experience of Buddhism through systematic study and practice.
 In FP students receiving teachings, meditate, and discuss the text thoroughly.
 The program comprises of five subjects based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.